19hours/sg-statutes/Acts/Income Tax Act.md

 “special purpose vehicle” or “SPV” —

-(a) in relation to a master-feeder fund-SPV structure, means a company whose only activity is the holding of investments of the master and feeder funds of the structure; or
+(a) in relation to a master-feeder fund-SPV structure, means an investment vehicle whose only activity is the holding of investments for other investment vehicles or persons which must include the master and feeder funds of the structure; or

-(b) in relation to a master fund-SPV structure, means a company whose only activity is the holding of investments of the master fund of the structure;
+(b) in relation to a master fund-SPV structure, means an investment vehicle whose only activity is the holding of investments for other investment vehicles or persons which must include the master fund of the structure;

-[Act 2 of 2016 wef 01/04/2015]
+[Act 32 of 2019 wef 19/02/2019]

-“taxable entity”, in relation to an investment vehicle (including a master fund and a feeder fund) that is not a legal entity, means the person to whom income from the investment vehicle accrues;
+“taxable entity”, in relation to an investment vehicle (including a master fund, a feeder fund and an SPV) that is not a legal entity, means the person to whom income from the investment vehicle accrues;

 [Act 45 of 2018 wef 20/02/2018]

+[Act 32 of 2019 wef 19/02/2019]

 “trust fund” does not include any trust that is a pension or provident fund approved by the Comptroller under section 5, designated unit trust and real estate investment trust.